powersj/ocv/README.md

   * Georgia Institute of Technology

 ## Reviewers
-A huge thank you to the following for thier feedback, evaluation, and support:
+A huge thank you to the following for their feedback, evaluation, and support:
  * Dr. David A. Joyner
  * Dr. Watler & Marjie Powers
  * Olga Martyusheva
  * Alex Balderson
  * Aaron Anderson
+ * Daniel Davis

 # License
 Apache 2.0 &copy; 2015 Joshua Powers